This has been updated to use NodeJS. Scroll to the bottom for the update.

 end

-This means that the date formatting and hashing of the id—I was already using—continue to work, saving me having to regenerate images for the backlog, allowing for incremental builds1.
+This means that the date formatting and hashing of the id—I was already using—continue to work, saving me having to regenerate images for the backlog, allowing for incremental builds.

 Further, canvas doesn’t natively support word wrapping like imagemagick did.
 Fortunately, the internet has solved this problem for me so I just stole this short function: